Yuki1536/wG_miuidownloadlink/README.md

 Thanks for the download link they recorded, I integrated the part I captured with what they recorded before I got this project.

+⚠️The links belongs to Xiaomi official.
+If you encounter download problems, you can replace "bigota" with "hugeota" and download it.

 | Region | Stable | Development |
 | :----: | :----: | :----: |
 |China|[Stable](https://github.com/Kifranei/ginkgo_miuidownloadlink/blob/main/stable/CN.md)|[Development](https://github.com/Kifranei/ginkgo_miuidownloadlink/blob/main/development/CN.md)